-In January 2013, Gary McGraw wrote an excellent piece on 13 secure design principles that summarize the high-level ideas any security engineer or architect should be familiar with in order to be called so.
-Dr. McGraw is of course that smart gentlemen from Cigital who wrote the “Software Security” book, records the “Silver Bullet” podcast, and has played his role in many career choices in the security industry.
+In January 2013, Gary McGraw wrote an excellent piece on 13 secure design principles that summarize the high-level ideas any security engineer or architect should be familiar with to be called so.
+Dr. McGraw is, of course, that intelligent gentlemen from Cigital who wrote the “Software Security” book, records the “Silver Bullet” podcast, and has played his role in many career choices in the security industry.

-The first principle he explains is quite logical and intuitive: “Secure the weakest link”.
-This principle spans over many disciplines, such as project management and logistics, and is evident to many: there hardly is another way to dramatically improve something than taking its worst part and fixing it.
+He explains the first principle that is quite logical and intuitive: “Secure the weakest link.”
+This principle spans many disciplines, such as project management and logistics, and is evident.
+There is no other way to dramatically improve something than to take its worst part and fix it.
 Pretty simple, right?

 The uncomfortable truth is that the human brain is very efficient in detecting and dealing with threats.
 It spends the majority of its computing time and calories burned to maintain this “situational awareness” that allows us to step on breaks long before we solve the equation system that represents the speeds and trajectories of our car and that one approaching from the side.